NeuralEnsemble/python-neo/doc/source/core.rst

     >>> seg.analogsignals
     # gives a list a AnalogSignals

-In the diagram below, these *one to many* relationships are represented by cyan arrows.
+In the :ref:`neo_diagram` below, these *one to many* relationships are represented by cyan arrows.
 In general, an object can access its children with an attribute *childname+s* in lower case, e.g.

     * :attr:`Block.segments`